 Given the popularity of the "I Voted" sticker, the Elections Division conducted a pilot program to include the sticker inside the Official Ballot package sent to all registered voters in the jurisdictions holding elections during the November 5, 2019 Consolidated Municipal, School and Special District Election.
-Based on the outcome of this pilot program, the Elections Division will determine whether to include the "I Voted" sticker in the 2020 Official Ballot package mailed to all registered voters.
+Given the success of the pilot, the Elections Division will include the "I Voted" sticker in the 2020 Official Ballot package mailed to all registered voters.
 The sticker will also continue to be available at Vote Centers.

-The Elections Division also created a digital "I Voted" sticker that can be copied and pasted on the voters' social media pages and included in their online digital signatures.
+The Elections Division also created a digital "I Voted" sticker that can be copied and pasted on the voter's social media pages and included in their online digital signatures.
 This allows voters to proudly let the world know that they are active voters and voted in the election.
-The digital "I Voted" sticker will also recognize the years of voting a person has been registered to vote.
+A separate digital sticker will recognize the years a person has been registered to vote.
 A distinctive banner was developed, indicating the number of consecutive years voters have been registered in San Mateo County.
-This will distinguish voters for their years of voting.

-The digital "I Voted" sticker will be accessible via the My Election Info page at www.smcvote.org.
+The digital stickers will be accessible via the My Election Info page at www.smcvote.org.